rabin008/Soccer_R/README.md

 # Predicting soccer outcomes with R

 This repo aims to provide practical examples of how some statistical models can be applied to predict soccer outcomes.
 That being stated, this repo focuses on practice rather than theory.
-Therefore, it does not contain formal proof or evidence of why the models can be implemented or if they can be accurate at predicting soccer outcomes.
+Therefore, it does not contain formal proof or evidence of why the models can be implemented or if they can be really accurate at predicting soccer outcomes.

 ## Data sources